tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 1. In Postman, click the **Save** button (next to Send).
 1. In the Save Request dialog box, in the **Request Name** box at the top of the dialog box, type a friendly name for the request, such as "Current weather for 95050."
-3. Next to **Or create new collection**, create a new collection by typing the collection name in the box, such as OpenWeatherMap.
+3. Scroll down a bit in the Save Request dialog box.
+Next to **Or create new collection**, create a new collection by typing the collection name in the box, such as OpenWeatherMap.
 Collections are simply groups to organize your saved requests.

     Your Postman collection should look something like this: